 The requirement of submitting original documents is under Dutch law very rare, i.e. only when the opposing party contests the authenticity of the document.
-As original documents are not required when applying for arrest permission, nor are notarisation and/or apostille.
+Original documents are not required when applying for arrest petition, nor is notarisation and/or apostille.

 In case of utmost dispatch, an arrest petition can even be filed electronically.